Terminal Agents Suffice for Enterprise Automation: Experiments

 \subsection{Comparing types of agents}

-Table \ref{tab:results-main} presents results comparing different agent types on tasks from three enterprise environments using 4 different base LLMs.
+Table~\ref{tab:results-main} presents results comparing different agent types on tasks from three enterprise environments using 4 different base LLMs.

-\textbf{MCP agents are limited by the available tools.} Across all models, MCP agents achieve the lowest success rates, particularly on ServiceNow (11.5--16.7\%), where, despite access to 93 tools, many tasks require actions beyond what the available endpoints support.
-On GitLab (107 tools), performance improves to 45--49\% but remains well below other agent types.
-Paradoxically, the platform where MCP agents perform closest to their counterparts is ERPNext, which exposes only 7 tools.
-This suggests that a small set of well-designed, general-purpose tools (ERPNext's API provides generic CRUD operations over all document types) can be more effective than a large catalog of narrow, specialized endpoints that may not cover the specific operations a task requires.
-MCP agents are consistently the cheapest, confirming that their bottleneck is tool coverage rather than efficiency.
-We investigate this further in Appendix~\ref{sec:mcp-subset}, where we restrict the evaluation to the subset of tasks that are feasible for all three paradigms.
-Even on this reduced set, MCP agents underperform due to rigid tool interfaces that limit which fields can be set and which query patterns can be expressed.
+\textbf{Tool-use agents are limited by their curated tool catalogs.} Across all models, tool-use agents achieve the lowest success rates, particularly on ServiceNow (11.5--18.5\%), where, despite access to 83 tools, many tasks require actions beyond what the available endpoints support.
+GitLab's catalog is almost exactly the same size at 81 tools, yet performance there is far higher at 45--49\%, though still well below the other agent types; catalog size alone therefore does not determine how far a tool-use agent gets.
+Paradoxically, the platform where tool-use agents perform closest to their counterparts is ERPNext, which exposes only 7 tools.
+This suggests that a small number of general-purpose, flexible tools (ERPNext's API provides generic CRUD operations over all document types) can be more effective than a large catalog of narrow, specialized endpoints that may not cover the specific operations a task requires.
+Throughout this paper, \emph{tool-use agent} refers to the specific architecture we evaluate: an agent equipped with a large, curated set of narrow, per-endpoint tools exposed via an MCP server (Appendix~\ref{sec:mcp-servers}); this is a property of the tool catalogs we test, not an inherent limitation of the MCP protocol itself, which is agnostic to how many or how granular the exposed tools are.
+Tool-use agents are consistently the cheapest, confirming that their bottleneck is tool coverage rather than efficiency.
+We investigate this further in Appendix~\ref{sec:mcp-subset}, where we restrict the evaluation to the subset of tasks that are feasible for all three paradigms, and in Appendix~\ref{sec:api-call}, where we test this distinction directly with a single generic, MCP-style tool that closes most of the gap despite offering no more structure than one flexible API call.
+Even on the feasible-task subset alone, tool-use agents underperform due to rigid tool interfaces that limit which fields can be set and which query patterns can be expressed.